openwisp/openwisp-docs/user/configure-device.rst

 Installation
 ~~~~~~~~~~~~

-Install openwisp-config on your OpenWRT system.
+To install openwisp-config on your OpenWRT system follow the steps below:
-For this guide.

-We recommend to install one of the latest stable builds from
+Install one of the latest stable builds from
 `downloads.openwisp.io <http://downloads.openwisp.io/?prefix=openwisp-config/>`_,
-copy the URL of the ipk file you want to download in your
+copy the URL of the IPK file you want to download onto your
-clipboard and then run the following commands on your OpenWrt device:
+clipboard, then run the following commands on your OpenWrt device:

 .. code-block:: bash